post · Mar 28, 2026 · 4 min read · Hello World for Factory Notes

 };

-That is really the whole point of this page.
 The format should disappear behind the writing, while still being strong enough to carry technical content cleanly.
+That's the whole point of this page.